Harvey Blair: Club career

+Liverpool

 Blair was originally part of Manchester United's youth setup, but later joined Liverpool as an U12 player.
 He signed his first professional contract in October 2020.
 He was later promoted to the Under-18 squad for the 2020–21 season.
 His first year was greatly impacted by injury as he made just four appearances and scored two goals.
 In the 2021–22 season, he has made five league appearances and scored one goal for the academy side, impressing enough to be promoted to the senior team.

-Blair made his professional debut in an EFL Cup game against Preston on 27 October 2021.
+Blair made his professional debut in an EFL Cup game against Preston North End on 27 October 2021.
 He was brought off after 55 minutes.
 Liverpool manager Jürgen Klopp said about Blair's performance: "The game for Harvey in the first half was really not easy and in the second half as well.
-We didn’t really involve him in the game.
-That doesn’t help."
+We didn't really involve him in the game.
+That doesn't help."

+Blair trained with the Liverpool first team in the 2023 pre-season, but sustained a meniscus tear in the first week.

+Portsmouth

+On 23 August 2024, Blair signed for Championship club Portsmouth on an initial three-year deal for an undisclosed fee, believed to be initially in the region of £300,000 with the potential to rise to £600,000 should the add-ons be met.

+He made his debut one day later, coming on as a 53rd-minute substitute in a 2–2 draw away at Middlesbrough.

+He scored his first goal for the club in a 1–1 draw against Sheffield Wednesday on 26 April 2025.